fossabot/IPDeviceManufacturer/README.md

 - You can scan range IP address by without pinging cause some client not response anytime. but we use Send ARP instead.
 - Vendors / Manufacturer description have over 40000+ devices.
-- Fast ip scanner by thread parallel.
+- Fast ip scanner throught thread parallel.

 ## Help or Feedback